Closing Preventive Care Gaps in Underserved Areas

 The researchers noted, "This model expands the reach of an acute or maintenance visit to include preventive care for which a patient with limited access might never seek on their own."

 The intervention uses an EHR review paired with changed workflows to identify care gaps in advance of the patient's visit.
-Clinic team members prepare for patient-centered discussions around preventive care gaps, and also complete pre-visit preparations for those preventive measures, such as preparing the room for a Pap test, having a Fecal Immunochemical Test kit ready for patients to take home, and completing standing orders for immunizations.
+Clinic team members prepare for patient-centered discussions around preventive care gaps and also complete pre-visit preparations for those preventive measures, such as preparing the room for a Pap test to screen for cervical cancer, having a Fecal Immunochemical Test kit ready for patients to take home to screen for colorectal cancer, and completing standing orders for immunizations.

 Both the purpose of the scheduled visit and the preventive care tasks were completed with no significant impact on visit cycle time.

 This project was supported by Centers for Disease Control and Prevention.
-CPCRN funding cycle concludes September 2019.
+The CPCRN funding cycle concluded in September 2019.

 Additional services included in the scheduled visit: